alumet-dev/alumet/plugins/cgroups/oar/README.md

-# Slurm plugin
+# OAR plugin

-The `slurm` plugin gathers measurements about Slurm jobs.
+The `oar` plugin gathers measurements about [OAR](https://oar.imag.fr/) jobs.

 ## Requirements

-- A node with Slurm installed and running.
+- A node with OAR installed and running.
+Both OAR 2 and OAR 3 are supported ([config required](#configuration)).
-- The Slurm plugin relies on cgroups for its operation.
-Knowing that, your slurm cluster should have the cgroups enabled.
-Here is the [official documentation](https://slurm.schedmd.com/cgroups.html) about how to setup this.
+- Both cgroups v1 and cgroups v2 are supported.
+Some metrics may not be available with cgroups v1.

 ## Metrics